Eddie Rouse

 Eddie Rouse (July 2, 1954 – December 7, 2014) was an American character actor whose feature film credits included American Gangster, The Number 23, and Pineapple Express.
-Rouse starred in the 2014 dramatic short film, Rat Pack Rat, as a Sammy Davis impersonator hired to perform at a birthday party.
-He was filming the HBO television series, Westworld, at the time of his death in 2014.
+Rouse starred in the 2014 dramatic short film Rat Pack Rat as a Sammy Davis impersonator hired to perform at a birthday party.
+He was filming the HBO television series Westworld at the time of his death in 2014.

-Background
+Early life

 Rouse attended Olney High School in the Olney section of Philadelphia, Pennsylvania.
 He began his career in acting at the Bushfire Theatre of the Performing Arts, also located in Philadelphia.
 Rouse then studied at the North Carolina School of the Arts, where he first met fellow students, Danny McBride and filmmaker David Gordon Green, whom he would work with later in his career.

 Career

 Rouse made his feature film debut in David Gordon Green's George Washington, released in 2000, as a character's "cranky uncle."
 (George Washington was also Green's debut as a film producer, film director and screenwriter).
 Rouse was then cast in several more of David Gordon Green's films, including All the Real Girls in 2003, Pineapple Express in 2008, and The Sitter, opposite Jonah Hill, in 2011.